Stephen Hladik – Tau Chapter (Pennsylvania State University) – 2020 to Today

 Brother Brehm entered the Omega Chapter on July 9, 1980.

 Robert Stuart – Gamma Chapter (University of Illinois) – 1971 to 1972

 Brother Robert Stuart served Alpha Kappa Lambda as National President from 1971 to 1972.
 He graduated from the University of Illinois in 1943.
-He served in as an Army Captain in the South Pacific and the occupation of Japan during World War II.
-He has served as an executive in the manufacturing industry retired as at the CEO of the National Can Corporation.
+He served as an Army Captain in the South Pacific and the occupation of Japan during World War II.
+He has served as an executive in the manufacturing industry and retired as the CEO of the National Can Corporation.

-Brother Stuart is a long time Rotarian, past director and chairman of the Rotary Club of Chicago, and past director of the American Association for the United Nations.
+Brother Stuart is a long-time Rotarian, past director and chairman of the Rotary Club of Chicago, and past director of the American Association for the United Nations.
 He was honored in 1992 by Gamma Chapter by dedicating the newly restored grand piano that sits in the Gamma Chapter house.
 He also received a lifetime business achievement award from the University of Illinois in 2005.

 Vernon L. Heath – Gamma Chapter (University of Illinois) – 1969 to 1970

 Brother Vernon L. Heath served as National President from 1969 to 1970.
 He attended the University of Illinois where he joined Alpha Kappa Lambda.
 He would graduate from there in 1928 with a degree in journalism and complete a master’s degree in political science the next year.
 He was an aspiring journalist and climbed the ladder at the Decatur Herald before having to leave the newspaper business to aid with his father’s ever-growing dairy, ice cream, and candy business.
 He would take over as President of the Heath Company in 1960.
 They are most famous for their Heath Candy Bar which is now produced by Hershey.